albertomariapepe/STAResNet/README.md

 Presented with the title "STAResNet: a Network in Spacetime Algebra to solve Maxwell's PDEs" at the 9th  **Applied Geometric Algebras in Computer Science and Engineering Conference (AGACSE)** in Amsterdam, Netherlands, in August 2024.

+## Background 💫

+A same set of PDEs can be expressed in different algebras.
+We focus on Maxwell's PDEs, which can be formulated in vanilla GA but also in **Spacetime Algebra (STA)**.
+An STA formulation of Maxwell's PDEs is not only more compact and elegant as opposed to vanilla GA, but also easier to compute (Lasenby, 2020).
+We demonstrated how this holds true also when PDEs are computed through learned methods, such as **Clifford Algebra Networks**, when they operate with STA multivectors as opposed to vanilla GA ones.

+💫 **STAResNet** 💫 is our own ResNet-like Clifford Algebra Network that represents inputs, weights and biases as STA multivectors.
+We showed how solving Maxwell's PDEs via STAResNet outperforms Clifford ResNet (Brandstetter et al., 2022), which works in vanilla GA instead.

 ## Achievements 💫

 - 🌟 Extended experiments of Brandstetter et al. on Maxwell's PDEs to the 2D case